Membership FAQs

 Then that’s it!
 Welcome to the choir, join us at rehearsals and get ready for performing and raising money for local charities and good causes.

-Does it cost anything to be a member?
+How much does it cost to be a member?

 When and where do you rehearse?